Cassander: Legacy

-Cassander's decision to restore Thebes, which had been destroyed under Alexander, was perceived at the time to be a snub to the deceased King.
-It was later even said that he could not pass a statue of Alexander without feeling faint.
+Cassander stood out amongst the Diadochi in his hostility to Alexander's memory.
+Arrian later reported that he could not pass a statue of Alexander without feeling faint.
 Cassander has been perceived to be ambitious and unscrupulous, and even members of his own family were estranged from him.
+However, historians like John D. Grainger argue this characterization owes much to stories spread by his rivals.